hopecatcher/devops-challenge/README.md

 #### Note

-Please note that the tag of the image must be created with the username which is used to login in dockerhub
+Please note that the tag of the image must be created with the username which is used to login in dockerhub.

-### Modify docker-compose.yml to be able to run it with no need to create volume before or intialize the database with "docker-compose run <command>" as attached in the repo and test it with "$docker-compose up" everything should be working in the application then run the below command to convert it to kubernates yml files
+### Modify docker-compose.yml
+To be able to run it with no need to create volume before or intialize the database with "docker-compose run <command>" it can be modified as attached in the repo and test it with "$docker-compose up" everything should be working in the application.

+#### Note

+As it is not supported to mount a directory on the host to the container without adapter like awsElasticBlockStore or azureDisk, The volume of drkiq and sidekiq apps are hashed in the docker-compose.yaml file.

+Then run the below command to convert it to kubernates yml files.

 ```
 $kompose convert